-- In-fill gravity survey work has defined an additional named target at Al Mansur the new H2 Target is located along strike to the northeast of the previously defined H1 Target. - Regional gravimetric survey results define at least 3 structural targets in the centre of the Project. - Assay results from the re-analysis of trench samples, confirm the initial positive results situated along strike from the H1 Target gravimetric anomaly. - Drilling target defined.
+- In-fill gravity survey work has defined an additional named target at Al Mansur the new H2 Target (centred at UTM Zone 40N 554460 E 2599040 N) is located along strike to the northeast of the previously defined H1 Target (centred at UTM Zone 40N 554420 E 2598950 N). - o Regional gravimetric survey results define at least 3 structural targets in the centre of the Project. - Assay results from the re-analysis of trench samples, confirm the initial positive results for Trench AM25TR04 and for Trench AM25TR02 situated on the southern side of the H1 Target gravimetric anomaly. - Drilling target defined.